snehakumari051506-web/First-Repo/README.md

 # First-Repo
-This is my firs git repository.
+This is my first git repository.